willderness/python-collections-budget/README.md

     To run tests run: pytest -k "module2" -s
     To run the file: python -m budget.BudgetList
 1. ### Create the BudgetList class
-   Create a file named `BudgetList.py`.
+   In the `budget` directory, open the `BudgetList.py` file.
 Inside that file, create a class called `BudgetList` with only `pass` inside the class for now.

 2. ### Create the constructor
    Replace `pass` with a constructor that has two parameters - `self, budget`.
 Then initialize the following class variables: